Newbury Fire Department Insurance Underwiting Information

 The Town of Newbury Insurance Service office (ISO) Public Protection Class is: 9/10

 The location of the fire headquarters is 952 Route 103, Newbury NH 03255 at the intersection of Routes 103 and 103A.
-To determine the distance from the fire station to a property in Newbury,go to Google Maps and enter the property address and the fire station location at Rt 103 & Rt 103A, Newbury NH 03255
+To determine the distance from the fire station to a property in Newbury,go to Use the address of Route 103 & Route 103A Newbury NH 03255 as the location.

 The Town of Newbury does not have a public water supply and there are no fire hydrants in the town.
 Lake Sunapee, Lake Todd and a number of other water sources in the town provide an adequate water supply for firefighting.
 Newbury Fire Department apparatus is equipped to draft water from these water sources and the department tanker as well as mutual aid tankers provide adequate water for firefighting.
 The Newbury Fire Department fire boat equipped with a 550 gpm pump protects shorefront property (except during winter months when the lake is frozen) with an unlimited water source.
 The boat can pump directly to land based apparatus and is also used to refill tankers that are used for water shuttle to fire locations that are away from Lake Sunapee.